Do I need to see a counselor?

 Everyone goes through challenging situations in life, and while you may have successfully navigated through other difficulties you've faced, there's nothing wrong with seeking out extra support when you need it.
 You are taking responsibility by accepting where you're at in life and making a commitment to change the situation by seeing a counselor.

-Counseling provides long-lasting benefits, giving you the tools you need to improve communication skills, avoid triggers and overcome whatever challenges you face.
+Counseling can provide long-lasting benefits, giving you the tools you need to improve communication skills, avoid triggers and appropriately address whatever challenges you face.

 How can counseling help me?